danmanners/personal-website/content/posts/2022-01-argocd-gitops-sops-encryption.md

 ## Why unencrypted secrets are bad, and why you should avoid them

-I mean, I shouldn't have to write this, but standard `base64` isn't encryption; it's an encoding.
+I shouldn't have to write this, but standard `base64` isn't encryption; it's an encoding.
 There's nothing 'secret' about a base64 encoded string.
 If you store your secrets as a base64 string, then you're asking for trouble.
 Then again, you need a way to ensure the state of your application, and if you _don't_ have your secrets in your GitOps repo, that means someone has to manually install or manage those secrets.
 It's a bad situation to be in.
 So...

 ## Introducing: Mozilla SOPS

-Okay, so we agree that '_encoded_' secrets are bad, and that you can't put them in your code repository.
+We agree that '_encoded_' secrets are bad, and that you can't put them (safely) in your code repository.

 ## Spoiler: You can't just use SOPS